 When printing an image, the only measure of quality is whether there are enough pixels in the image to support the rendering of detail at a given size.
 The PPI value is metadata, a guideline that dictates to your imaging software the physical size of the image at 100% scale.

 So let’s consider that 600 x 400 pixel, 300 PPI image file.
 Printing the image at 100% scale will yield a high quality print, as long as it’s merely two inches wide.
-Printing that same file as a 10 x 8 print will spread its 600 pixel width more thinly over the paper, yielding a print at only 60 PPI.
+Therefore, printing that same file as a 10 x 8 print will spread its 600 pixel width more thinly over the paper, yielding a print at only 60 PPI.

 That’s 500% scale!